RobotLocomotion/drake/doc/developers.rst

 +----------------------------------+-----------------+-----------------+------------+-------------------+--------+

 CPython is the only Python implementation supported.
+On all platforms, Python 2 is the default version.

 The following configurations are presently untested in continuous integration: